 Since the charity was founded in 2013, CEO Sleepout events have been held at venues across the country, including at Wembley Stadium, St James’ Park Newcastle, Old Trafford cricket ground, The Alnwick Garden and Lord’s Cricket Ground.
 Its events have raised more than £2.2 million to date.

 Business leaders at this year’s event will be hoping to smash last year’s phenomenal achievement of c£25,000.
 Beneficiaries included Emmaus Hull, Tigers Trust, Hull Homeless Community Project and the Hull Beats Bus.

 Hull Kingston Rovers CEO Mike Smith, said: “The club and I are delighted to be supporting CEO Sleepout to raise awareness for an important cause.

 “Even if it is just overnight that we CEOs experience homelessness, the problem is real in today’s modern society and the club are looking to do everything to raise the profile of this issue.

 “I’m proud to be involved with fellow CEOs and I’m sure the challenge will be successful in terms of delivering an important message.”

-To support Mike and donate, click here – justgiving.com/fundraising/mike-smith135
+To support Mike Smith and donate, click here – justgiving.com/fundraising/mike-smith135